-The El Niño Southern Oscillation (ENSO) is a tropical atmosphere-ocean phenomenon and a source of large-scale climate variability for the atmosphere-ocean system.
-Dur 20 ing boreal winter, the typical teleconnection between the warm phases of ENSO and the mid-latitude North Pacific region (Hoerling et al., 1997; Strauss and Shukla 2000 among others) can favour the enhancement of mid-latitude planetary waves and consequently their upward propagation into the stratosphere.
-Due to this increase in extratropical stratospheric planetary wave activity, warm ENSO events have been found to 25 be associated with anomalous warming and anomalously high geopotential height in the polar stratosphere, both from observations (van Loon and Labitzke, 1987; Hamilton, 1993; Camp and Tung, 2007; and Garfinkel and Hartmann, 2007) and comprehensive modeling of the troposphere-stratosphere system (Sassi et al., 2004; Taguchi and Hartmann, 2006; Manzini et al., 2006; Garcia-Herrera et al., 2006).
-At high Northern latitudes, large zonal mean anomalies, in temperature and zonal wind, associated with

-- the warm phase of ENSO appear in the upper stratosphere in early winter and then propagate downwards to the lower stratosphere on monthly time scale through wave mean flow interaction (Manzini et al., 2006).
-The modeling work of Manzini et al. (2006) has shown that these zonal mean anomalies associated with ENSO occur also in the troposphere in late winter and spring, and the subsequent modeling work of Cagnazzo - and Manzini (2009) has shown that they are implicated in the surface teleconnection between ENSO and the North European region.
+The El Niño Southern Oscillation (ENSO) is a tropical atmosphere-ocean phenomenon and a source of large-scale climate variability for the atmosphere - ocean system.
+During boreal winter, the typical teleconnection between the warm phases of ENSO and the mid-latitude North Pacific region (Hoerling et al., 1997; Strauss and Shukla, 2000 among others) can favour the enhancement of mid-latitude planetary waves and consequently their upward propagation into the stratosphere (Manzini et al., 2006).
+Due to this increase in extra-tropical stratospheric planetary wave activity, warm ENSO events have been found to be associated with anomalous warming and anomalously high geopotential height in the polar stratosphere, both from observations (van Loon and Labitzke, 1987; Hamilton, 1993; Camp and Tung, 2007; Garfinkel and Hartmann, 2007) and comprehensive modeling of the troposphere-stratosphere system (Sassi et al., 2004; Taguchi and Hartmann, 2006; Manzini et al., 2006; Garcia-Herrera et al., 2006).
+Recently, the warm ENSO signal in the Arctic has also been found in radiosonde data (Free and Seidel, 2009).
+At high Northern latitudes, large zonal mean anomalies, in temperature and zonal wind, associated with the warm phase of ENSO appear in the upper stratosphere in early winter and then propagate downwards to the lower stratosphere on monthly time scales through wave mean flow interaction (Manzini et al., 2006).
+The modeling work of Manzini et al. (2006) has shown that these zonal mean anomalies associated with ENSO occur also in the troposphere in late winter and spring, and the subsequent modeling work of Cagnazzo and Manzini (2009) has shown that they are implicated in the surface teleconnection between ENSO and the North European region.

-Given that the reported polar warming associated with warm ENSO events is a manifestation of an enhanced Brewer-Dobson circulation, more ozone should be transported from the source region in the tropics toward high polar latitudes during warm

-- ENSO events.
-In fact, interannual variations in total ozone and temperature in the northern polar stratosphere are linked to planetary scale wave activity (Fusco and Salby, 1999; Randel et al., 2002; Weber et al., 2003).
-At Arctic and mid-latitude sites, an anomalous accumulation of total ozone was indeed reported for the strong and long lasting 1940-1942 ENSO event by Brönnimann et al. (2004).
-The response to ENSO - has also been analysed in a few chemistry climate model (Fischer et al., 2008; Steinbrecht et al., 2006; Brönnimann et al., 2006) and in a chemical transport model (Sassi et al., 2004).
+Given that the reported polar warming associated with warm ENSO events is a manifestation of an enhanced Brewer-Dobson circulation, more ozone should be transported from the source region in the tropics toward high polar latitudes during warm ENSO events.
+In fact, interannual variations in column ozone and temperature in the northern polar stratosphere are linked to planetary scale wave activity (Fusco and Salby, 1999; Randel et al., 2002; Weber et al., 2003).
+At Arctic and mid-latitude sites, an anomalous accumulation of column ozone was indeed reported for the strong and long lasting 1940-1942 ENSO event by Brönnimann et al. (2004).
+In the tropics, a signal in stratospheric ozone has been reported from the SAGE II satellite dataset (Randel et al., 2009).
+Consistently with the ENSO signal in ozone, Randel et al. (2009) and the independent work of Free and Seidel (2009) report also an ENSO signal in the tropical lower stratosphere temperature.

+The response to ENSO has also been analysed in a few Chemistry Climate Models (Fischer et al., 2008; Steinbrecht et al., 2006, Brönnimann et al., 2006; Garny et al., 2009; Randel et al., 2009) and in a chemical transport model (Sassi et al., 2004).